 - While an I-20 (or DS-2019) and a letter to the consulate can be provided for the spouse or child of an F-1 (or J-1) student, there is no visa document issued to a student who wishes to invite relatives mentioned in item 2. above.

-- Students wishing to invite relatives mentioned in 2. above should write a letter of invitation to their relative, request a status letter from ISSS, and provide a bank statement to the relative to demonstrate that there is sufficient funding available for room, board, and other expenses necessary for the visitor.
+- Students wishing to invite relatives mentioned in 2. above should write a letter of invitation to their relative and provide a bank statement to the relative to demonstrate that there is sufficient funding available for room, board, and other expenses necessary for the visitor.
 It is up to the visa applicant (your relative) to show that he or she is not an intended immigrant to the United States and to show that he or she has enough money to live in the United States for the period of the B-2 visa status.

 Download the I-20 Request Form.